 Each disabled veteran, as hereinafter defined, who is a citizen and resident of Georgia, is hereby granted an exemption of \$10,000.00 on his homestead which he owns and which he actually occupies as a residence and homestead, such exemption being from all ad valorem taxation for State, county, municipal and school purposes.
 The value of all property in excess of the above exempted amount shall remain subject to taxation.
-The term "disabled veteran", as used herein, means a disabled American veteran of any war or armed conflict in which any branch of the armed forces of the United States engaged, whether under United States command or otherwise, and who is disabled, as a result of such service in the armed forces, by paraplegia or permanent paralysis of both legs and lower parts of the body resulting from traumatic injury to the spinal cord or brain, or paraplegia or such permanent paralysis resulting from multiple sclerosis, or by total blindness, or by the amputation of both legs or both arms.
+The term "disabled veteran", as used herein, means a disabled American veteran of any war or armed conflict in which any branch of the armed forces of the United States engaged, whether under United States command or otherwise, and who is disabled, as a result of such service in the armed forces, by paraplegia or permanent paralysis of both legs and lower parts of the body resulting from traumatic injury to the spinal cord or brain, or paraplegia or such permanent paralysis resulting from multiple sclerosis, or by total blindness, or by the amputation of both legs or both arms, or loss, or loss of use, of both lower extremities, such as to preclude locomotion without the aid of braces, crutches, canes or a wheelchair.

-Each person who is sixty-five (65) years of age or over and who does not have an income from all sources exceeding \$3,000.00 per annum is hereby granted an exemption of \$4,000.00 on his homestead which he owns and which he actually occupies as a residence, such exemption being from all State and county ad valorem taxes.
+Each person who is sixty-five (65) years of age or over is hereby granted an exemption from all State and county ad valorem taxes in the amount of \$4,000.00 on a homestead owned and occupied by him as a residence if his net income, together with the net income of his spouse who also occupies and resides at such homestead, as net income is defined by Georgia law, from all sources, including any federal old-age, survivor or disability insurance benefits or benefits received from any retirement or pension fund when such benefits are based on contributions made thereto by such person or his spouse, does not exceed \$4,000.00 for the immediately preceding taxable year for income tax purposes.
 The value of the residence in excess of the above exempted amount shall remain subject to taxation.
-Any such owner shall not receive the benefits of such homestead exemption unless he files an affidavit with the tax commissioner or tax receiver of the county in which he resides, giving his age and the amount of income which he receives and such additional information relative to receiving the benefits of such exemption as will enable the tax commissioner or tax receiver to make a determination as to whether such owner is entitled to such exemption.
+Any such owner shall not receive the benefits of such homestead exemption unless he, or through his agent, files an affidavit with the tax commissioner or tax receiver of the county in which he resides, giving his age and the amount of income which he and his spouse received during the last taxable year for income tax purposes, and such additional information relative to receiving the benefits of such exemption as will enable the tax commissioner or tax receiver to make a determination as to whether such owner is entitled to such exemption.
 The tax commissioner or tax receiver shall provide affidavit forms for this purpose.
-The increased exemption provided for herein shall apply to all taxable years beginning after December 31, 1964.
+Such applications shall be processed in the same manner as other applications for homestead exemption, and the provisions of law applicable to the processing of homestead exemptions, as the same now exists or may hereafter be amended, shall apply thereto.
+The General Assembly may provide by law for the proper administration of this exemption including penalties necessary therefor.
+The increased exemption provided for herein shall apply to all taxable years beginning after December 31, 1968.